SaiVamsi228/Project-K/README.md

 # New Project

-This project was createdd from local system
+This project was created from local system

 Created by Sai Vamsi